sogko/node-osm-stream/README.md

 You can modify the outgoing data and passing it back to the callback.
 Or you can prevent the data from being passed downstream by passing back a *null* or *false*

-Its important to note that since this is a streaming parser, any other objects (ways/relations) that may have referenced a node may still hold its reference.
+Its important to note that since this is a streaming parser, any other objects (ways/relations) that may have referenced a skipped node may still hold its reference.
 It is up to the implementation to remove its references.

-To see an example, take a look at ```` examples/write-to-json.js````
+To see an example of a possible implementation, take a look at ```` examples/write-to-json.js````

 Note: If this event was registered, the callback must be passed back.